vicariousdrama/dnd/5e_Jaxxen_Tiefling_Warlock/session_04.md

 Number of guards outside.
 330 to 4am in the morning.
 As we go out.
 Halflings had ducked right across the street into a tavern across the street.
 We decide to pursue them into the tavern called

-The Bottomless Goblet.
+### The Bottomless Goblet

 There's no cover to get in or a guard.
 We hear music playing inside.
 Nothing out of the ordinary.

 When we get in, see lot of light moving around, bard up on stage.
 Much smaller place.
 Playing quite well.
 About 30 people here cheering him on.

 Jaxxen: The guys name is Bren, we should ask if anyone's seen them.

 Jinxia goes to dark corner, while Matheris talks to barkeep.
 Jaxxen goes to check the back to see if he can find Telina or Bren.
 A guy comes around and asks if I need a room.
 And I say now and want to see the guest list which he refuses but reveals that yes, Telina and Bren stay there but he wont reveal their rooms.
 Jaxxen orders an ale and hangs out there looking for Telina and Bren.

 Matheris talks to the barkeep looking for sidework. and asks if seen Bren who got hurt.
-Barkeep says they came in got an ale and went upstairs Matheris offers to do some healing.
+Barkeep says they came in got an ale and went upstairs.
+Matheris offers to do some healing.
 The barkeep says to talk to the man over by the rooms where tiefling (jaxxen) is talking.
 Matheris tries to convince the guy to send a message to the halflings that he can heal them.
 An elf comes around the corner.
 The man has the elf give a message to the halflings.
 They didnt want to come down.
-Jaxxen sees Telina popping around the corner jaxxen telephatically sends a message "Dont mean to hurt you, just want you to make good on the deal".
+Jaxxen sees Telina popping around the corner

+Jaxxen telephatically sends a message "Dont mean to hurt you, just want you to make good on the deal".

 Telina comes down, pulls out a pouch and offers the pouch.

+_Matheris_

-Matheris asks if hes ok
+Matheris asks if hes ok.
 Telina been tending to his wounds.
 Matheris offers to heal.
 Telina has no more gold.
-Telina got his bleeding to stop
-Jaxxen asks if he should join
-Matheris suggests to stay and watch the door
+Telina got his bleeding to stop.
+Jaxxen asks if he should join.
+Matheris suggests to stay and watch the door.
 Telina leads Matheris to room (212).
-Deep cut.
+Its a deep cut.
 Matheris heals for 4 and Bren thanks him.
 Telina hugs Bren and then Matheris.

+_Jaxxen and Jinxia_

 The guys from DGT come in.

-Jaxxen notices and changes appearance to be like a half-elf They talk to the bar.
-Man mentions halflings says a teifling was asking but disappeared
+Jaxxen notices and changes appearance to be like a half-elf.
+They guys talk to the bartender.
+Man mentions halflings says a teifling was asking but disappeared.

-Jinxia half drunk, says whats your problem with halflings, your fucking racist.
+Jinxia half drunk, says whats your problem with halflings, your fucking racist?!

-He gets down on her level asking where Telina and Bren Jaxxen says : quit picking on the halfing
+He gets down on her level asking where Telina and Bren

+Jaxxen says : quit picking on the halfing

-The barkeep asks whats important about he halflings Jinxia says that these guys are racist against halflings Guard comes over asking whats going
+The barkeep asks whats important about the halflings?

+Jinxia says that these guys are racist against halflings

+Guard comes over asking whats going

 Security tells the two guys to leave.
 Jinxia wants a drink

-Jaxxen says this is the problem with dgt, get overflow of idiots causing trouble.
+Jaxxen says this is the problem with the Drunken Goblin Tavern.
+Get overflow of idiots causing trouble.

-sec1: 20
+Security Guy 1: 20
-bad1: 11
+Badguy 1: 11
-bad2: 19
+Badguy 2: 19
-jax:  6
+Jaxxen:  6
-jinx: 23
+Jinxia: 23

-security guy hits for 4 then hits the other guy for 9 jinxia catapults off barstool, attempting to skewer with rapier but misses badguy2 pulls a sword and swinging at security guy, strikes for 4 badguy1 hits security guy with short sword for 5 jaxxen misses an attempt to stab the guy
+Security guy hits for 4 then hits the other guy for 9

+Jinxia catapults off barstool, attempting to skewer with rapier but misses

+badguy2 pulls a sword and swinging at security guy, strikes for 4

+badguy1 hits security guy with short sword for 5

+Jaxxen misses an attempt to stab the guy

-security guy misses his attack jinxia hits him stabbing hard killing him. badguy1 swings for jinxia, hits for 3 daage jaxxen misses
+Security guy misses his attac

+Jinxia hits him stabbing hard killing him.

+Badguy1 swings for jinxia, hits for 3 daage

+Jaxxen misses

-security guy misses
+Security guy misses

-jinxia hits the guy for 12, and he falls dead.
+Jinxia hits the guy for 12, and he falls dead.

 Jinxia shouts "whose the half shit now?!"

-crowd was excited about the fight. security guard sits down. jaxxen drags the guys outside and tosses them in the alley. jinxia checks their pockets bartender heads back inside jinxia looting them jaxxen checks for tattoos. dont see anything on arms or hands jinxia finds.... pops open shirt and sees tatoo of three nails jaxxen mentions who they are as the casket nails jinxia sees short sword, dagger (looks really good), thieves tools, and trinkets.
-3pp, 14gp, 3cp
+Crowd was excited about the fight.
+Security guard sits down.
+Jaxxen drags the dead guys outside and tosses them in the alley.
+Jinxia checks their pockets.
+Bartender heads back inside.
+Jinxia looting them.
+Jaxxen checks for tattoos. dont see anything on arms or hands.
+Jinxia finds.... pops open shirt and sees tatoo of three nails.
+Jaxxen mentions who they are as the casket nails.
+Jinxia sees short sword, dagger (looks really good), thieves tools, and trinkets.
+3pp, 14gp, 3cp.

+_Matheris_

 Matheris asks them what kind of trouble they were in.
 They wanted Bren to kill somebody and if he didnt they would kill Telina.
 Have heard bad stuff about these men.
 Thinks its because Bren works with another guy.
 They seemed angry all the time. were trying to kill him and then me.

-M: how long has been goig on?
+- Matheris: how long has been goig on?
-for last couple of days, he wouldnt kill his coworker and was sure they would kill him. dont know why they wanted him to kill
+  - Telina: For last couple of days, he wouldnt kill his coworker and was sure they would kill him. dont know why they wanted him to kill
-M: what does he do
+- Matheris: what does he do
-he works at a jewelry shop. just makes pretty jewelry
+  - Telina: He works at a jewelry shop. just makes pretty jewelry
-M: what jewelry shop
+- Matheris: what jewelry shop
-pain crats jewelers, a few blocks that way ...
+  - Telina: Painkratz Jewelers, a few blocks that way ...

-Regroup at bottom of the bar of Bottomless Goblet
+_Jaxxen and Jinxia_

 Jinxia notices cross at DGT looking across the road.
 And he sees the bodies, looking our way.

 Jaxxen says just keep walking.
 Tells Jinxia what he heard about the Casket Nails earlier.
 This guy has only seen a half elf and a halfling.

+Regroup at bottom of the bar of Bottomless Goblet

 Matheris coming down heals the security guard a few points.

-We take a back way out of the Bottomless Goblet to head back to the Crowbar Inn
+We take a back way out of the Bottomless Goblet to head back to the Crowbar Inn.
 We leave and worker locks door behind us.
 We go down alleyway.
-Get toward the inn
+Get toward the inn.
 We look down and see 3 dark hood figures heading to the Bottomless Goblet.

-We get the guys at Crowbar Inn,and go out window, go looking for another inn a few blocks away
+We get the guys at Crowbar Inn, and go out window, go looking for another inn a few blocks away

 The Dapper Dragon Inn